 Entrance to Year 11 is through application with supporting evidence, an interview and a selection test.
 Approximately 10-15 students are accepted into Year 11 each year.
 Applicants are assessed for suitability on their application.
 Applicants may then be invited for interview and test.

-- The High Performing Students Unit Years 8-12 Application Form for 2020 and
+- The High Performing Students Unit Application Form and

-- Read the High Performing Students Unit Years 8-12 Information Pack for 2020.
+- Read the High Performing Students Unit Information Pack.

 - Complete the High Performing Students Unit Application Form.